FlashCrafter Logo

 FlashCrafter

 FlashCrafter takes a fundamentally different approach than traditional shop management software.
 Instead of focusing only on what happens inside your bays, it starts with what matters most for growth: getting found by new customers.
-The platform combines a professional auto repair website, local SEO optimization, and CRM automation in one $50/month package.
+The platform combines a professional auto repair website, local SEO optimization, and CRM automation in one quality-focused growth plan package.

 For independent shops tired of paying $200-500/month for software that does not help bring in new business, FlashCrafter fills a critical gap.
 You get automated customer follow-ups, review request sequences, lead tracking, and appointment scheduling, all connected to a website designed to rank in local search results.
 The trade-off?
 It does not yet include digital vehicle inspections or parts ordering, so shops needing those features may want to pair it with a dedicated DVI tool.